geode-sdk/build-geode-mod/README.md

     # Set this to true if you plan on merging .geode files later.
 See the README for more info.
     # Default: false
     combine: ''

+    # Geode target to build for.
+Can be either "Win32", "MacOS", "Android32" or "Android64".
+    # Defaults to what is appropriate for the current platform, so:
+    # Defaults to Win32 on windows runners
+    # Defaults to MacOS on macOS runners
+    # Defaults to Android32 on linux runners
+    target: ''
 ```

 # Examples